developmentseed/rem-web-demo/README.md

 ## Building & deploying the frontend

+Configure the Mapbox account details and specific tilesets (data sources) by editing `app/config.js`

-Just run `npm run bundle`, which updates the the bundled javascript file in `dist/`, and then commit the change to github.
+Then, to build, just run `npm run bundle`, which updates the the bundled javascript file in `dist/`, and then commit the change to github.